LeratoMalatji/Docomo/README.md

 3.With an invalid uuid you should get a 400

 4.Only one concurrent refund operation (on the same transaction id) can be performed, so the resource should be blocked if another refund is being processed.
 Failing concurrencies should get a 423

+## Project structure

+src

+  --- test

+       ----java

+            *This is here where the Test runner class is located called CucucmberTestRunner.java used to run all the feature files*

+         `----stepDefinitions

+              *A Step Definition is a small piece of code with a pattern attached to it or in other words a Step Definition is a java method in a class with an annotation above it.*

+        ----resources

+            *This is where the extent reporort property and extendt config file is located to customize the reporting.*

+             ----feature
+                 *This is where the cucumber feature files are located